Mapping Underwater Terrain with Bathymetric Lidar - 09/06/2020

 Two Similar Projects in Different Parts of the World

 High-resolution bathymetric surveys support aquaculture research and increase navigational safety.
 In a case study, Tim Webster reports how this is done at Cape John Peninsula in Canada.
-In the second one, Carol Lockhart describes the project in the Kingdom of Tonga, a Polynesian archipelago comprising 169 islands that stretches across approximately 800 kilometres in the South Pacific Ocean.
+In a second case study, Carol Lockhart describes a project in the Kingdom of Tonga, a Polynesian archipelago comprising 169 islands that stretches across approximately 800 kilometres in the South Pacific Ocean.

-Measuring water depth for nautical purposes dates back to ancient civilisations.
-As technology has evolved through the centuries, besides ship-based echo-sounding, remote monitoring and mapping of water bodies has become increasingly available via Lidar bathymetric surveys conducted by airborne systems.
+Measuring water depth for nautical purposes dates back to ancient civilizations.
+As technology has evolved through the centuries, besides ship-based echo sounding, remote monitoring and mapping of water bodies has become increasingly available via Lidar bathymetric surveys conducted by airborne systems.